StockNews.com Initiates Coverage on Rubicon Technology (NASDAQ:RBCN)

-StockNews.com assumed coverage on shares of Rubicon Technology (NASDAQ:RBCN – Free Report) in a report published on Friday.
-The brokerage issued a sell rating on the semiconductor company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Rubicon Technology (NASDAQ:RBCN – Get Free Report) in a note issued to investors on Saturday.
+The firm set a “sell” rating on the semiconductor company’s stock.

 An institutional investor recently bought a new position in Rubicon Technology stock.
-Citadel Advisors LLC acquired a new position in Rubicon Technology, Inc. (NASDAQ:RBCN – Free Report) in the third quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor acquired 21,412 shares of the semiconductor company’s stock, valued at approximately $46,000.
-Citadel Advisors LLC owned approximately 0.87% of Rubicon Technology at the end of the most recent quarter.
+Citadel Advisors LLC purchased a new position in Rubicon Technology, Inc. (NASDAQ:RBCN – Free Report) in the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor purchased 21,412 shares of the semiconductor company’s stock, valued at approximately $46,000.
+Citadel Advisors LLC owned 0.87% of Rubicon Technology as of its most recent filing with the Securities and Exchange Commission.

 Rubicon Technology Company Profile